Curve-excluding fields: Complexity bounds of rational morphisms

 Therefore $\int_{\Pp^n} [X].[H_1].\ldots.[H_d]$ is the number of points in the intersection $X \cap H_1 \cap \cdots \cap H_d$, which is the projective degree $\pdeg(X)$.
 The $H_i$ are all linearly equivalent to each other, so $[H_1] = [H_2] = \cdots = [H_n] = \alpha$ for some element $\alpha \in A^1(\Pp^n)$.
 Therefore

 \end{enumerate} Now we return to the setting of Fact~\ref{degree-bound}.
-Suppose that $X \subseteq \Pp^n$ is a smooth projective variety, $C \subseteq \Pp^m$ is a projective curve of genus at least 2, and $f : X \dashrightarrow C$ is a dominant rational morphism.
+Suppose that $X \subseteq \Pp^n$ is an integral smooth projective variety, $C \subseteq \Pp^m$ is a projective curve of genus at least 2, and $f : X \dashrightarrow C$ is a dominant rational morphism.
 Let $\Gamma$ be the closure of the graph of $f$.
 Note that

 where the final inclusion is the Segre embedding.
 Our goal is to bound $\pdeg(\Gamma)$ in terms of $\pdeg(X)$ and $\pdeg(C)$.
 Let $\alpha \in A^1(\Pp^n)$ be the class of a hyperplane, and define $\beta \in A^1(\Pp^m)$ and $\gamma \in A^1(\Pp^{(n+1)(m+1)-1})$ similarly.
 From the definition of the Segre embedding, one can see that $\gamma$ pulls back to $\pi_1^*(\alpha) + \pi_2^*(\beta)$ in $A^1(\Pp^n \times \Pp^m)$.
 If $V$ is one of the varieties in the following diagram